VeeForrester/finalCapstone/README.md

 ### Dependencies

-This program was written using Python 3.9.2 and requires Jupyter Notebooks.
+This program was written using Jupyter Notebooks and Python 3.9.2.

 The following libraries are required to be installed: